kvonkoni/imgcomparetool/README.md

 >> python setup.py install
 ```

 from the repository's root directory.
+Requisite packages will be installed automatically and can be found in [requirements.txt](requirements.txt).

 To use the ImgCompileTool GUI from your Python (3.x) interpreter, simple copy the ui.py file from the repository to a location of your choice and run